Simple and tender vanilla buttermilk cake takes well to all sorts of frostings. It makes a perfect birthday cake!

 Something about the coming of fall always has made me excited to get try some new things in the kitchen, or indulge in projects such as canning homemade jam or applesauce.
 We’re not quite there yet, but I feel the light changing ever so gently in the afternoon, promising us October sun and crisp air.
 Now that I have a tiny bit of free time I can pick our apples while sipping on a coffee in a more leisurely fashion once the girls are settled at school.
 I may even have time to plan some new recipes or get back to food writing/writing again.
 It’s been a long year and a half!
-I don’t know what the future looks like -- still -- but it’s certainly got to include cake.
+I don’t know what the future looks like — still — but it’s certainly got to include cake.

-1 cup unsalted butter, at room temperature/softened
+- 1 cup unsalted butter at room temperature/softened

-1 ½ cups sugar
+- 1 ½ cups granulated sugar

-1 tablespoon pure vanilla extract
+- 1 tablespoon pure vanilla extract

-1 ½ cups all purpose flour
+- 1 ½ cups all purpose flour

-1 ½ cups whole wheat pastry flour
+- 1 ½ cups whole wheat pastry flour

-1 tablespoon baking powder
+- 1 tablespoon baking powder

-¼ teaspoon fine sea salt
+- ¼ teaspoon fine sea salt

-1 ½ cups well-shaken buttermilk
+- 1 ½ cups well-shaken buttermilk

-In a large bowl, beat the butter and sugar together using an electric mixer until light and fluffy, about 5 minutes.
+- In a large bowl, beat the butter and sugar together using an electric mixer until light and fluffy, about 5 minutes.
 Beat in the eggs one at a time; add the vanilla.

-In another large bowl, whisk together the flours, baking powder and salt.
+- In another large bowl, whisk together the flours, baking powder and salt.
 With mixer on low, add half the flour mixture to the butter and egg mixture and beat until just combined.
 Add the buttermilk and mix well to combine.
 Add the remaining flour mixture and beat until just combined, scraping down the bowl as necessary.

-Pour batter into the prepared pans, place in the oven and bake for about 45 minutes, until a tester inserted in the middle of the cake comes out clean.
+- Pour batter into the prepared pans, place in the oven and bake for about 45 minutes, until a tester inserted in the middle of the cake comes out clean.
 Remove from oven and place on a rack to cool for 15 minutes, then turn the cake out onto the rack to cool completely.